Cloudxtreme/DDPS-demo/files/README.md

 # Files folder.
 This folder contains all the files we need for setting up a VM.
+Each application has it's own folder, where all the files for setting up to application are located.

 It contains the directories below: